Cohort6-lab/web/README.md

  # web Components.
  NB.
 Changes made on this repo may not be subjected to http://cohort-6.atwebpages.com

- The Cohort-6 lab website is designed into 4 categories
+ The Cohort-6 lab website is will be designed in 4 categories

  ![Simple Family Tree](https://user-images.githubusercontent.com/71280190/161402170-c7311f74-3bf8-4537-8bd4-ebcf20ef1199.png)

  C6-lab Structure.

  C6-lab Design.